kahypar/mt-kahypar/README.md

     ./MtKaHyParStrong -h <path-to-hgr> -p <path to strong_preset.ini> -t <# threads> -k <# blocks> -e <imbalance (e.g. 0.03)> -o km1 -m direct

 The partition output file will be placed in the same folder as the input hypergraph file.
-If you want to change the default partition output folder, add command line parameter `--partition-output-folder=path/to/folder`.
+If you want to change the default partition output folder, add the command line parameter `--partition-output-folder=path/to/folder`.
+There is also an option to disable writing the partition file `--write-partition-file=false`.
 Further, there are several useful options that can provide you with additional insights during and after the partitioning process:
 - `--show-detailed-timings=true`: Shows detailed subtimings of each multilevel phase at the end of the partitioning process
 - `--show-memory-consumption=true`: Gives detailed information on how much memory was allocated and how memory is reused throughout the algorithm
 - `--enable-progress-bar=true`: Shows a progess bar during the coarsening and refinement phase

-Note, Mt-KaHyPar uses 32-bit vertex and hyperedge IDs.
+Mt-KaHyPar uses 32-bit vertex and hyperedge IDs.
 If you want to partition hypergraphs with more than 4.294.967.295 vertices or hyperedges, add option `-DKAHYPAR_USE_64_BIT_IDS=ON` to the `cmake` build command.

 Scalability of Mt-KaHyPar
 -----------
-To evaluate speedups of Mt-KaHyPar, we used a benchmark set consisting of 94 large hypergraphs (see [Benchmark Statistics][SetB]).
-In the plot below, we summarize the speedups of Mt-KaHyPar Fast and Strong with varying number of threads (p = {4,16,64}) and different number of blocks (k = {2,8,16,64}).
+To evaluate speedups of Mt-KaHyPar, we use a benchmark set consisting of 94 large hypergraphs (see [Benchmark Statistics][SetB]).
+In the plot below, we summarize the speedups of Mt-KaHyPar Fast and Strong with p = {4,16,64} threads and k = {2,8,16,64} blocks.
-We represent
-the speedup of each instance as a point and the cumulative harmonic mean speedup over all instances with a single-threaded running time >= x seconds with a line.
+We represent the speedup of each instance as a point and the cumulative harmonic mean speedup over all instances with a single-threaded running time >= x seconds with a line.

 The overall harmonic mean speedup of Mt-KaHyPar Fast is 3.4 for p = 4, 10.8 for p = 16 and 18.4 for p = 64.
 If we only consider instances with a